tomiwa123/NFT/README.md

 Put the Purestake API key you created for the previous assignments in `src/secrets.py`.

 ### Step 1.4: Algorand account
 Create (or use a previously created) Algorand account.
 Put its mnemonic at `src/secrets.py`.
-If you created a new account, do not forget to fund it at [https://bank.testnet.algorand.network/](https://bank.testnet.algorand.network/).
+If you created a new account, do not forget to fund it at [https://bank.testnet.algorand.network/](https://bank.testnet.algorand.network/) with at least a few coins.

 ### Step 1.5: install new packages
 There are some new packages you need to add.
 In your terminal, run: